hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.md

 ## Introduction

 This document describes the functionality of the hoodie base object.
+It provides a number of helpers dealing with event handling and connectivity, as well as a unique id generator and a means to set the endpoint which Hoodie communicates with.

 ### Properties